 Some of the nail salons prefer to cut your cuticles under the assumption that it helps the polish to go on better and stays longer.

 However, this is not the case.
 Cutting your cuticles will merely lead to white spots, white lines and infection as cutting them will allow easy entry of germs and bacteria.
-So ladies, next time you visit a salon ask them not to cut off your cuticles but to either trim them or push them back a little.
+So ladies, next time you visit a beauty salon ask them not to cut off your cuticles but to either trim them or push them back a little.
 These two methods will help the polish to stay on longer and help to give your nail a neat look without even damaging your cuticle.

 It is recommended to avoid any nail technician that pushes back cuticles vigorously or practices bad nail salon hygiene.
 We have jotted down some of the tips to safely push back and trim cuticles for your nail technician or for you if you are doing a manicure yourself.